• Skip to primary navigation

 • Put newspaper down on desks or tables

-• Put your project on a tray which will keep the most of the mess inside the tray
+• Put your project on a tray which will keep most of the mess inside the tray

 • Do your project outside